-• HTTP URL for the Subordinate CA's Certification Practice Statement, Relying Party Agreement or other pointer to online information provided by the CA.
+- HTTP URL for the Subordinate CA's Certification Practice Statement, Relying Party Agreement or other pointer to online information provided by the CA. - b. cRLDistributionPoints c. authorityInformationAccess

-B. cRLDistributionPoints

 This extension MAY be present.
 If present, it MUST NOT be marked critical, and it MUST contain the HTTP URL of the CA's CRL service.
-See Section 13.2.1 for details.